ingenii-solutions/azure-data-factory-generator/docs/user/Connections.md

 If not using the Ingenii Azure Data Platform, then there are some resources that need to be created ahead of using this package, as these are assumed to exist already.
 The below are used by all different pipelines.

+Please note that you will only need to create the resources themselves, as all Data Factory objects are created by the package.

-1. A key vault linked service called `Credentials Store`, where credentials and secrets are drawn from.
+1. A [Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview) where credentials and secrets are drawn from.
-    1. It's recommended that the Data Factory managed identity is used to connect to the Key Vault
+    1. The package uses the Data Factory system-assigned managed identity to connect to the Key Vault.
-    1. The Data Factory requires `Get` credentials to the `Secrets` key vault type.
+    1. If using the `Vault access policy` permission model, please give the Data Factory `Get` credentials to the `Secrets` key vault type.
-1. A data lake linked service called `Data Lake`:
+    1. If using the `Azure role-based access control` permission model, please give the Data Factory the [`Key Vault Secrets User`](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#key-vault-secrets-user) IAM role.
+1. A [Data Lake](https://azure.microsoft.com/en-gb/services/storage/data-lake-storage) to host the retrieved data.
-    1. In the data lake itself, a container called `raw` which the files will be copied to
+    1. In the Data Lake itself, a container called `raw` which the files will be copied to.
+    2. Please grant the Data Factory system-assigned managed identity the [Storage Blob Data Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) IAM role.

 ## FTP/SFTP